 Cats can be intuitive and compassionate, and Brin would show that in the way that some cats do.
 She would glue herself to the person who needed some “Fuzz Therapy”, and she would stay stuck there until the crisis had passed.
 Her finest hour, which actually stretched into months and months, was the care she gave our youngest child during the cancer battle.

 The only other cat that has lived at the Red House for an extended period of time is Mooch.
 Mooch was a stray, and though he is a beautiful looking, 13 pound, long haired something, he never won me over enough to gain full time access to the inside of the house.
-So The Car Guy installed a dog door into the garage (Mooch is too big for a cat door), and Mooch comes and goes as he likes.
+So The Car Guy installed a dog door into the garage (Mooch was too big for a cat door), and Mooch came and went as he liked.
 This wasn’t good enough for Mooch, however, so he begged the nearest neighbours to let him in, and they eventually adopted him.
 That doesn’t stop him from visiting us frequently, and begging for food.
-He is a mooch.
+He was a mooch.

 The cat sitting at the keyboard of the computer explains to the cat watching: “So far I’ve discovered I was in a litter of eight and my mother’s name was Fluffy!”

 – Author Unknown – comment about Genealogy Research –